Timothy Myers Conductor

 About Timothy MyersTimothy Myers, with a diverse repertoire of symphonic works and more than 70 operas, has proven himself as a conductor, artistic director and collaborator with his finger on the pulse of today’s musical world.

-Artistic and Music Director of North Carolina Opera since 2010, Myers’s success on the podium has been proven by a precipitous rise in the performance standard and his artistic vision has broadened the company’s repertoire to a variety ranging from Handel to Glass.
+Artistic and Music Director of North Carolina Opera from 2010-17, Myers’s success on the podium has been proven by a precipitous rise in the performance standard and his artistic vision has broadened the company’s repertoire to a variety ranging from Handel to Glass.
 He has forged multiple collaborations with institutions in North Carolina and beyond, and created stimulating productions and initiatives that have woven NCO into the fabric of its community.
 Under his leadership NCO joined Santa Fe Opera, Opera Philadelphia and Minnesota Opera as a co-commissioner of Jennifer Higdon’s Cold Mountain, marking the company’s foray into commissioning.

 Myers’s 2016/2017 engagements include new productions of Das Rheingold with North Carolina Opera and Doctor Atomic with Curtis Opera Theatre, a Wexford Festival Opera debut conducting Barber’s Vanessa, a return engagement to the subscription series of the North Carolina Symphony, a debut with the Baltimore Symphony, and the workshop of Ricky Ian Gordon and Lynn Nottage’s commission for the Metropolitan Opera.
 He conducted the 60th Anniversary production of The Ballad of Baby Doe at Central City Opera.